 Little did anyone know how giant Alexa and the Echo would become.
 Instead of being creeped out by the voice assistant, everyone seems to be scrambling to add Alexa’s skills and capabilities to their own devices and products.

-Now you’ll find various Echoes, including the Dot, Show, Plus, and Spot.
+Now you’ll find various Echoes, including the Dot, Show, Plus, and Spot, and earlier this month, Amazon introduced updated versions of the Echo Dot, Show, and Plus as well as brand new speakers like the Echo Sub (stay tuned for full reviews on those devices).
 Other companies have followed with digital assistant speakers of their own, including Google Home, with the Mini and Max, and Apple with the HomePod.

 Out of the box and appearance: Smaller, cuter, and with more design options

-The Echo box that arrives on your doorstep includes the speaker, a removable power adapter, and two small booklets, one with basic information on the Echo itself and the other with a tutorial on how to use Alexa.
+The Echo box includes the speaker, a removable power adapter, and two small booklets — one with basic information on the Echo itself and the other with a tutorial on how to use Alexa.

 One of the key differences between the appearance of the original Echo and the 2.0 is the height and color.
 The original is a somewhat boring pillar-esque speaker – nothing you’d want to put on a table as a centerpiece.
 The new Echo is shorter in stature – just under six inches tall – and comes with more design choices and colors.
 When the old and new sit next to each other, the height difference is stark.